Tools for Communication

 The College’s website is managed by the Office of Communication & Marketing.
 Our Web presence plays a vital role in extending our voice and image around the world and is a major recruitment tool for prospective students and employees.
 The Digital Media Office creates and maintains the College's main Web pages and is charged with ensuring that all other Web pages meet specific guidelines, such as visual imaging and disability access.
 Specific guidance on university Web guidelines is contained in the Web Guidelines section of Our Voice, Our Image.

-The Office of Communication & Marketing is responsible for producing the bi-monthly News Pulse faculty/staff e-newsletter and the New Paltz Connect e-newsletter for alumni and donors.
-News Pulse and Connect rely on input from the campus community.
+The Office of Communication & Marketing is responsible for producing the monthly New Paltz Connect e-newsletter for alumni and donors, as well as maintaining and producing stories for the SUNY New Paltz News site.

 Emergency Cancellations and Delays Policy